Resip10/job-seeker/README.md

-# Job Seeker Platform
+# Applyo

+## Streamline your journey to success.

-A modern, comprehensive job application management platform built for job seekers to track applications, manage professional profiles, and organize their career journey with an intuitive, responsive interface.
+A modern, comprehensive job application management platform that streamlines your job search.
+Track applications, manage professional profiles, and organize your career journey with an intuitive, responsive interface.

 ## 🛠️ Technologies Used